Milenkhov/SudokuTrainer/README.md

 # SudokuTrainer

 Text-based Sudoku trainer with generator, solver, and human-style hints.
-Now with a GUI.
+Now with a GUI and Windows builds.

 Features:
 - Difficulty: Beginner, Easy, Medium, Hard, Expert